-Function and System Application NAG10006501 Diagnostic test mode Function ECCS A/T Air bag ABS Work support This mode enables a technician to adjust some devices faster and more accurately by following the indications on CONSULT.
-X DTC work support Select the operating condition to confirm Diagnosis Trouble Codes. x Self-diagnostic results Self-diagnostic results can be read and erased quickly. х × x × Trouble diagnostic record Current self-diagnostic results and all trouble diagnostic records previously stored can be read. x ECU discriminated No. Classification number of a replacement ECU can be read to prevent an incorrect ECU from being installed. х Data monitor Input/Output data in the ECM can be read. х х x Active test Diagnostic Test Mode in which CONSULT drives some actuators apart from the ECMs and also shifts some parameters in a specified range. x x DTC confirmation The results of SRT (System Readiness Test) and the self-diagnosis status/result can be confirmed. x · ECM part number ECM part number can be read. х х x Function test Conducted by CONSULT instead of a technician to determine whether each system is "OK" or "NG". x x: Applicable
+Fun Function and System Application Diagnostic test mode Function ENGINE A/T ABS AIR BAG IVCS1 NVIS (NATS)2 SMART EN- TRANCE Work support This mode enables a technician to adjust some devices faster and more accurate by following the indications on CONSULT. x · - Self-diagnostic results Self-diagnostic results can be read and erased quickly. × x x x х × Trouble diagnos- tic record Current self-diagnostic results and all trouble diagnostic records previously stored can be read. × - ECU discrimi- nated No. Classification number of a replace- ment ECU can be read to prevent an incorrect ECU from being installed. × - ( Data monitor Input/Output data in the ECM can be read. х x x × DTC work sup- port This mode enables a technician to set operating conditions to confirm self-diagnosis status/results. х - [- L Active test Diagnostic Test Mode in which CON- SULT drives some actuators apart from the ECMs and also shifts some parameters in a specified range. х x - b ECM part num- ber ECM part number can be read. х х х x - Function test Conducted by CONSULT instead of a technician to determine whether each system is "OK" or "NG". × - [: Control unit ini- tialization All registered ignition key IDs in NATS components can be initialized and new IDs can be registered. x 90 Self-function check ECM checks its own NATS communication interface. × - DTC confirmation The results of SRT (System Readiness Test) and the self-diagnosis status/results can be confirmed. × Function check "Remote door unlock function" of IVCS system can be checked in this mode. x h-page Marin - [ Registered data Display the VIN, etc. data registered in the IVCS unit. x - Configuration The IVCS system can be set up in the demonstration mode to confirm system operation.
+Various data related to both the Communicator Response Center contract and cellular provider can be written/rewritten in this mode. x -